tuck1s/http-bulk-receiver/README.md

 Replace `8080` with your desired port number.

-Make a POST request using curl:
+In a separate terminal session, make a POST request using `curl`:

 ```bash
 curl -X POST -d "Hello, this is the request body" http://localhost:8080/log